How to Start an Etsy Shop (and Make $60K/Month)

 Choose your payment methods

-Considering Etsy payment processing fees shown by business owner holding a smart phone with PayPal loading=
+Considering Etsy payment processing fees shown by business owner holding a smart phone with PayPal loading in one hand and a credit card in the other

 Set up your preferred payment method.
 Etsy Payments is a commonly used option that allows buyers to pay for a physical or digital product assuming your payment account settings allow each of the options as Etsy payments: